Three U.S.-Soviet Couples Reunited After Years of Separation

 After leaving the Soviet Union in 1981 when her visa expired, Ms. Gubin formed the Divided Spouses Coalition, which has flooded U.S. and Soviet officials with pleas to allow divided Soviet-American couples a life together.

-She returned to the Soviet Union twice on a tourist visa.
+She returned to the Soviet Union twice on a tourist visa, the last time in September.